BUTR/prism-sharp/README.md

 A porting of [PrismJS](https://github.com/PrismJS/prism) to C# or .NET.

-All supported language grammars are in [here](./PrismSharp.Core/Languages).
+All supported language grammars are [here](./PrismSharp.Core/Languages).